mate-academy/layout_search-bar-airbnb/readme.md

 ## Requirements:
 * use images from [src/images](src/images)
-* it must be two search bar
+* there must be two search bars
 * try to use BEM technology
 * use `em` for typography rules (`font-size`, `line-height` and other)
 * follow styles from the mock